-A number of illustrative examples are provided for section 3d, 3e, 3i etc..
+A number of illustrative examples are provided for sections 3d, 3e, 3i, etc..

-Sufficiency of description, best mode, clarity and support of the claims are included in sections 10(4) and 10(5) of the Patent Act.
-The Guidelines provide various illustrative examples on sufficiency of microorganisms included inventions, biological material included invention.
+Sufficiency of description, best mode, clarity, and support of the claims are included in sections 10(4) and 10(5) of the Patent Act.
+The Guidelines provide various illustrative examples on the sufficiency of microorganisms included inventions, biological material included invention.

 If the invention relates to a biological material which is not possible to be described in a sufficient manner and which is not available to the public, the application shall be completed by depositing the material to an International Depository Authority (IDA) under the Budapest Treaty.

-The Guidelines further explains that non-technical terms like trademarks should be discouraged and the applicant should be asked to replace them with equivalent technical terms.
+The Guidelines further explain that non-technical terms like trademarks should be discouraged and the applicant should be asked to replace them with equivalent technical terms.